arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

   with these resources (TP for physical jobs, MP for casters). _Does not_ increase DoTs potency.
-May has some other usages, for example, my co-healer found it is useful if you need to ressurect several people in limited time with no Lightspeed and Swiftcast cooldown
+May has some other usages, for example, my co-healer found it is useful if you need to ressurect several people in limited time with no Lightspeed and Swiftcast cooldown (To be honest in my opinion it is trash uses anyway: Enhanced Arrow gives you 20% of 8 sec base cooldown which is still too low.)
   * enhanced: not the best combination, in my opinion the best usage is to buff BLM
   * expanded: alternative to AoE Balance